William E. Upjohn: Brook Lodge

+Brook Lodge and the surrounding 557 acre of grounds was given to Michigan State University in 2000, and closed at the end of 2009.

 Humanitarian contributions

 Dr. Upjohn helped establish the commissioner-manager form of government in Kalamazoo.
 He provided the seed for the Kalamazoo Community Foundation, established the W. E. Upjohn Institute for Employment Research, and contributed to the Kalamazoo Civic Auditorium.
 Known as a lover of flowers, he established gardens at Brook Lodge, his summer home near Augusta.

 Personal life

 Dr. Upjohn married Rachel Phoebe Babcock on December 24, 1878.
 They had five children: Rachel Winifred Upjohn Smith Light (1880-1929), William Harold Upjohn (1884-1928), Mary Upjohn (1889-1889, infant death), Dorothy Upjohn DeLano Dalton (1890-1981), and Genevieve Upjohn Gilmore (1894-1990).
 Rachel Phoebe Babcock Upjohn died on July 4, 1905, after twenty-seven years of marriage.

 On December 25, 1913, Dr. Upjohn married again, this time to his neighbor Carrie Maria Sherwood Gilmore, widow of James F. Gilmore, one of the founders of the Gilmore Brothers department store.

 Suzanne Upjohn DeLano Parish, Dr. Upjohn's granddaughter via his daughter Dorothy Upjohn DeLano Dalton, was a Women Airforce Service Pilots (WASP) during World War II, and founded the Kalamazoo Aviation History Museum, later named the Air Zoo.